CASFRI/CASFRI/README.md

 # Translation Procedure
 The steps to produce a complete build of the CASFRI database are detailed in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
 A subset of these steps can be used to translate a single dataset as follows:

-1. Set up the config.sh or config.bat file with your system settings.
+1. **Configure -** your processing environment in the config.sh (or .bat) file.
-2. Load the inventory (e.g. AB03) into PostgreSQL by launching the conversion/sh/load_ab03.sh (or the conversion/bat/load_ab03.bat) loading script in a Bash (or DOS) command window.
-You can load many inventories in parallel by setting the invList1-5 variables in your config.sh file and by executing the conversion/sh/load_all.sh script.
+2. **Load the inventory** (e.g. AB03) into PostgreSQL by launching the conversion/sh/load_ab03.sh (or the conversion/bat/load_ab03.bat) loading script in a Bash (or DOS) command window.
+You can also launch many conversions in parallel.
+This is described in the Parallelization section.
-3. Load the translation tables into PostgreSQL by launching the CASFRI/translation/load_tables.sh (or .bat) script.
+3. **Load the translation tables** into PostgreSQL by launching the CASFRI/translation/load_tables.sh (or .bat) script.
-4. Install the PostgreSQL Table Translation Framework and the CASFRI Helper Functions
+4. **Install the PostgreSQL Table Translation Framework and the CASFRI Helper Functions**
     1. Install the last version of the PostgreSQL Table Translation Framework extension file using the install.sh (or .bat) script.
 This step produces a file named table_translation_framework--x.y.z.sql in the Postgresql/XX/share/extension folder.
     2. In pgAdmin, load the Table Translation Framework and the CASFRI Helper Functions:
         1. CREATE the table_translation_framework extension and test it using the engineTest.sql, helperFunctionsTest.sql and helperFunctionsGISTest.sql scripts.
         2. Load the CASFRI Helper Functions with the helperFunctionsCASFRI.sql script and test them using helperFunctionsCASFRITest.sql.
-5. Run the translation by launching the workflow SQL script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).
-You can launch many translation SQL script at the same time by setting the invList1-5 variables in your config.sh file and by executing the workflow/02_produceCASFRI/01_translate_all_00.sh and the workflow/02_produceCASFRI/01_translate_all_01.sh scripts.
+5. **Run the translation** by launching the workflow SQL script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).
+You can also launch many translations in parallel.
+This is described in the Parallelization section.

 Translated data is added to the six output tables in the 'casfri50' schema: cas_all, dst_all, eco_all, lyr_all, nfl_all, geo_all.
 The scripts in the [CASFRI/workflow/03_flatCASFRI/](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/03_flatCASFRI) folder can be used to create two different denormalized tables, one where all layers for a given polygon are reported on the same row, and one where all layers for a given polygon are reported on different rows.
 The former is necessary since it is the table used to generate the historical version of the CASFRI database.

 The steps to add a completey new inventory to the CASFRI database are detailed in issue [#471](https://github.com/edwardsmarc/CASFRI/issues/471).

-# Historical Version
+# CASFRI Historical Table
 The six tables found in the 'casfri50' schema as the result of a complete translation gathers stands from many inventories, where polygons sometimes overlapping each other in space and time (e.g. BC08, BC10, BC10 and BC11).
 That means if you try to match an observation point made at a specific year, you might end up with more than one matching stand.
 Either because they overlap in space (some inventories have many polygons of the same year overlapping between them), in time (the valid time of one inventory (e.g. 2000-2010) overlaps the valid time of the following inventory (2008-2015)) or both.

 The historical version of the CASFRI database is a new geometry table replacing the geo_all table where no two polygons share a same space at a specific time (i.e. no two polygons overlap in space and time).
 In this table, stand polygons are cut so that only polygons parts from the most up to date inventory at the date of observation can be matches.
 It allows querying for the best available inventory information at any point in time accross the full CASFRI coverage.